 Your C5 and C6 vertebrae are located in the cervical portion of your spine, otherwise known as the neck.
 Physical therapy for C5 and C6 ranges from reducing pain and symptom levels by properly taking care of this region to strengthening and stretching exercises that return your neck to a functioning level.
 Since not all treatments or exercises may be right for you, check with your doctor first.

 Neck positioning plays a key role during physical therapy for C5 and C6 spine problems.
-Proper positioning lessens neck pain and aids in helping the area mend efficiently.
+Proper positioning lessens neck pain and helps the area to mend efficiently.
 While lying down, support your cervical area by placing either a rolled-up towel underneath the curve of your neck or inside the lower portion of your pillow case.
 Commercially prepared contour pillows offer another option for properly cradling your neck's curvature while resting or sleeping.

-Gentle resistance exercises can be included during physical therapy for C5 & C6 spine problem recuperation.
-Resistance exercises strengthen your neck muscles and help keep your spinal column properly aligned.
 Do a front resistance exercise by sitting upright in a firm chair.
 Place the palm of your right hand on the center portion of your forehead.
 Slowly press your head into your palm, using your palm to keep your neck from moving.
 Feel the tension in your neck area.
-Hold the tension for eight seconds.
+Hold the tension for three to five seconds.
 Release the tension and relax for 10 seconds.
 Repeat this exercise 10 times.